What Languages Are Spoken in Panama

 Panama’s Dominant Languages

 The province of Chiriquí is known for its abundant population of Chinese ex-pats, and statistics have shown that there is a substantial Chinese community in Chiriquí.
-Although 90% of the nation is Castilian Spanish speaking, the English language is also spoken by citizens who generally work in offices, schools, or the corporate sector.
-Around 4 percent of the people speak French, and one percent speak Arabic.
+Although 90% of the nation is Castilian Spanish-speaking, the English language is also spoken by citizens who generally work in offices, schools, or the corporate sector.
+Around 4 percent of the people speak French, and 1 percent speak Arabic.
 Some people even use Latin as their daily mode of communication as well.
-Apart from those, the locals also speak indigenous languages such as Guaymí, or Ngäbere, Embera, Hakka, Buglere.
+Apart from those, the locals also speak indigenous languages such as Guaymí, Ngäbere, Embera, Hakka, and Buglere.

 people of panama